Hitman (franchise): Original series

-World of Assassination trilogy (2016–2021)
+World of Assassination trilogy

 2016's Hitman received positive reviews; critics praised the game's episodic release format, locations, level design, and its replayability but criticized the always-online requirement and excessive handholding.
 The game under-performed commercially and caused publisher Square Enix to divest from IO Interactive in May 2017.
 Despite the slow start, IO Interactive announced the game had attracted seven million players as of November 2017 and more than 13 million players had played the game by May 2018.
 Hitman was nominated for Best Action/Adventure Game at The Game Awards 2016 and Evolving Game at the 13th British Academy Games Awards.
 Video game publication Giant Bomb named Hitman their Game of the Year in 2016.

 Hitman 2 was met with generally positive reviews, with most critics considering it to be an improvement over its predecessor.
 It debuted at tenth place in the UK's all-format sales charts.
 In Japan, the PlayStation 4 version sold 10,162 copies within its debut week, which made it the fifth best-selling retail game of the week in the country.
 The game was nominated for "Control Design, 3D" and "Game, Franchise Adventure" at the National Academy of Video Game Trade Reviewers Awards.

-Hitman 3 received generally favorable reviews, with most critics regarding it as the best entry in the World of Assassination trilogy, and some even calling it the best game in the franchise to date.
+Hitman 3 received generally favorable reviews, with most critics regarding it as the best entry in the World of Assassination trilogy, and some even calling it the best Hitman game to date.
 The game was nominated for multiple year-end awards, and won several of them, including "PC Game of the Year" at the 2021 Golden Joystick Awards.
 Hitman 3 was also the most commercially successful of the franchise, selling 300% better than Hitman 2 and making back its development costs in only a week.

 Collections

-This collection was a boxset that was released in 2007 and included three of the original Hitman titles.
-Hitman 2: Silent Assassin, Hitman: Contracts, and Hitman: Blood Money were all sold in this boxset together and it was released on the PS2.
+Hitman Trilogy is a boxset that was released in 2007 for PlayStation 2.
+It includes Hitman 2: Silent Assassin, Hitman: Contracts, and Hitman: Blood Money.
 Just like the original releases of the games, the bundle was received positively.

-This HD collection was released on PlayStation 4 and Xbox One.
-It includes an Xbox 360 port of Hitman: Blood Money to both the consoles and an HD remaster of Hitman: Absolution.
+Hitman HD Enhanced Collection was released for PlayStation 4 and Xbox One.
+It includes a port of Hitman: Blood Money and an HD remaster of Hitman: Absolution.
 Both games were released on 4K with 60fps, has texture and lighting improvements, and introduces updated controls for a "...more fluid experience".
-This bundle received a mixed-positive review as noted by PlayStation Country, who gave the score a 7/10: "As a remaster, Hitman HD Enhanced Collection does deliver the best looking edition of these games to consoles.
+It received a mixed-positive review as noted by PlayStation Country, who gave the score a 7/10: "As a remaster, Hitman HD Enhanced Collection does deliver the best looking edition of these games to consoles.
 If either of these titles are missing from your Hitman collection, it's worth a look".